JacekRatajewski/angular-form/README.md

 ![enter image description here](https://i.imgur.com/mrFucCK.png)
 ![enter image description here](https://i.imgur.com/29WG6Yk.png)

- ## Day 2 - Init Project & Sign In Page
+ ## Day 2 - Init Project
-On the second day of assignment i initialized angular project.
+On the second day of assignment I initialized angular project.
 I choose to use Sass for style pre-processor and added angular material for basic components.
 I changed default **app.component** from standalone and used module based architecture for future project expansion.
 I decided to use **BEM** with hyphen separation naming standard for css, also i created styles folder with reduced **7-1 Architecture**, for Angular standards.

-I started implementation of routing and **sign-in-page.component**.

 ### FOLDER STRUCTURE
 ![enter image description here](https://i.imgur.com/O0NGnwZ.png)

+## Day 3 - Sign In Page, Validation, Error Component, Msw.js with token generation, Routes Guard
+On the third day of assignment:
+- I implemented **sign-in-page.component** with Angular ReactiveForms for E-mail and Password and Sign-In button.
+- I used *pattern* function to not use native *email* Validator as in assignment.
+- I created standalone **error.component** in shared folder to present correct error messages when form fields have validation errors.
+- I implemented [Msw.js](https://mswjs.io/) worker for simulation of sign-in request & in response i generated token from random characters - method can be found in **src\mock\handlers\sign-in.ts**.
+This way i can implement **sign-in.service** correctly and use **HttpClient** as service should.
+- I implemented **auth.guard** and **localstorage.service** to correctly check if signed user can or cannot access routes as in assignment.
+I decided to make **LocalstorageService** generic, this way we can have correct type as returned value from *get* method.

+Additionally:

+- I created mixin *getTypography* - to easliy set and customize my fonts, I did it for little excercise with scss mixins.
+- I created mixin *respond* - to easliy get around RWD uses of **@media** queries.
+- I set up custom material theming and generated my custom theme with: ```bash ng generate @angular/material:theme-color```
+- I made sure that assets are in .svg format.